 How to reheat pork tenderloin in a microwave

-Cut your tenderloin into slices before then transferring into a microwave-safe dish.
+Cut your tenderloin into slices (if you don’t have a good meat knife then you can try using a meat slicer) before then transferring into a microwave-safe dish.
 Cover it and put in the microwave.

 Set at your microwave’s setting for reheating meat, or if it doesn’t have one then put on a medium heat.
 Heat for 5 minutes.